Swiggy08/HTML-Basics/README.md

 # About
-This is my first time actually exploring HTML
+This is my first time actually exploring HTML whhops